AlexNorell/website/content/post/2023-ski-season/index.md

 While in Colorado, the front right wheel bearing gave out and the truck needed to be towed to a shop and the bearing needed to be replaces.
 I had to scramble to handle that while also attending a work conference.
 Thankfully there was a shop in the neighborhood that was able to help me out that day.

-At the tail end of the main road trip, the truck started to make some noise and I had to take it in to a shop when I got home.
+At the tail end of the main road trip, the truck started to make some noise and I had to take it into a shop when I got home.
 The engine blew up to a known design issue and I had to put a new motor in it.
 Thankful that motor should be good for the next 3 years or 100,000 miles, since that is what the warranty is.

 ### Accommodations